muratk5n/thirdwave/en/README.md

 ---

-At a time when covid was out of control, there was bunch of chaos, he said 'Brasil has no government'.
+At a time when covid was out of control, there was bunch of chaos, Lula jumps in with 'Brasil has no government'.
 Right on the nose.

 ---

-That Lula F24 interview was great.
-That guy is an excellent communicator.
-He understands econ pretty well..
+Lula F24 interview was great.
+The guy is an excellent communicator, understands econ pretty well too..

 ---